dyannab/Trips-Log-App/README.md

 ## Overview

-The Trip Logs Application is a web-based travel management application developed as coursework using ASP.NET, C#, and SQL.
+The Trip Logs Application is a web-based travel management application developed as coursework using ASP.NET, C#, HTML, and SQL.

 The application lets users organize and maintain travel information in one place.